‘The Shining’ prop axe Jack Nicholson used up for auction - NewsBreak

 It comes with a high price: minimum bids are $50,000.

 Gotta Have Rock and Roll Auctions , which sells pop culture and sports memorabilia, estimates the prop, believed to be made of foam, will ultimately sell for between $60,000 and $90,000.
-As of Friday afternoon, there were at least three bids for the item.SEE IT: Activists at Starbucks superglue themselves to counter to protest upcharge for non-dairy milk
+As of Friday afternoon, there were at least three bids for the item.IMPD releases body cam video of officers rescuing toddlers, mother from apartment fire

 The axe is one of several Nicholson used during the filming of the Stanley Kubrick chiller.
 The film’s most famous scene features Nicholson hacking a bathroom door to pieces to get to his wife (played by Shelley Duval), whom he’s trying to kill.